Iraq–Turkey relations: World War I and emergence of two states

-The Ottoman Empire lost World War I and signed the armistice of Moudros with the Allies on 30 October 1918.
+Following the Iraqi uprising The Ottoman Empire lost World War I and signed the Armistice of Moudros with the Allies on 30 October 1918.
 According to this armistice, the Ottoman Empire's southern border wasn't clarified.
-The 16th article of the armistice says that Ottoman armies in Iraq, Syria, Yemen, and Hejaz should immediately surrender to Allies.
-However, Syrian and Iraqi borders were not clarified in this armistice and the Istanbul government did not accept Mosul as a part of Iraq.
-Moreover, Mosul was occupied by British forces 16 days after the armistice (15 November 1918) which is an illegal action according to international law.
-This was the beginning of the Mosul problem.
+Article 16 of the armistice required Ottoman forces in Iraq, including formations such as the Iraq Area Command (Irak ve Havalisi Genel Komutanlığı), to surrender to the Allies.
+However, the armistice did not clearly define Iraq’s borders.
+British forces occupied Mosul 16 days later (15 November 1918), a move later contested by Turkish authorities, and the region’s status became the basis of the Mosul Question.